ivanZanardi/pyharm/docs/source/contents.rst

 License
 ============

 PyHarm is distributed under the `MIT license <https://github.com/ivanZanardi/pyharm/blob/main/LICENSE>`_.
+Feel free to use, modify, and contribute to this project within the terms of the license.